-The ZBNF Star Crop
+The Zero Budget Natural Farming Star Crop

 These simple procedures brought significant changes to the cashew trees and the yields in following years.

 The ZBNF cashew trees have started showing resistance to temperature fluctuations, insects and pathogens.
-In addition, their leaves are wider, shinier, and dark green in color; applying ’ghanajeevamrutha’ increases the availability of nitrogen.
+In addition, their leaves are wider, shinier, and dark green in color.
+Applying ’ghanajeevamrutha’ increases the availability of nitrogen.
 Farmers are also witnessing early flowering and higher rates female flowers, resulting in a higher number of fruits.

 These observations have brought a smile back to the faces of many tribal farmers in the area.
 They are set to transition their full cashew operations into ZBNF.